steamship-core/python-client/docs/plugins/blockifiers/using.rst

 Using Blockifiers
 -----------------

-To use a :ref:`blockifier<Blockifiers>`, create an instance with your Steamship client and apply it to a file.
+To use a blockifier, create an instance with your Steamship client and apply it to a file.

 .. code:: python